brix4dayz/dpd_cpp/docs/SETUP.md

 		You need to run: `source ~/.cshrc` when this is done running.
 		You need to run: `source ~/.cshrc` when this is done running.
 		You need to run: `source ~/.cshrc` when this is done running.
+		You need to run: `source ~/.cshrc` when this is done running.
+		You need to run: `source ~/.cshrc` when this is done running.
+		You need to run: `source ~/.cshrc` when this is done running.
 	[whfuss@login04 dpd_cpp]$ source ~/.cshrc
 	[whfuss@login04 dpd_cpp]$ ./configureHPC.sh
 		Path already up-to-date.
+		LD\_LIBRARY\_PATH already up-to-date.
+		LD\_LIBRARY\_PATH already up-to-date.
+		Path already up-to-date.
-		LD_LIBRARY_PATH already up-to-date.
+		Path already up-to-date.
-		LD_LIBRARY_PATH already up-to-date.
+		LD\_LIBRARY\_PATH already up-to-date.
 	[whfuss@login04 dpd_cpp]$

 When you initially run `configureHPC.sh` you may see the "You need to run..." message only once or twice and one or two of the up-to-date messages, that just means you already had some of the required folders in your path variables.

 If you see the "You need to run..." message your first time running `configreHPC.sh` then you must then run the `source ~/.cshrc` command to update your environment without having to logout and log back in.

-You can run `configureHPC.sh` a second time after updating your environment, to make sure you get all three up-to-date messages and that your environment is configured.
+You can run `configureHPC.sh` a second time after updating your environment, to make sure you get all six up-to-date messages and that your environment is configured.

-### The current executables
+### The old executables from _dpd\_cpp_

 ##### Builders
 + **triblockBuilder** - this program generates the `newdata.dat` for our normal BAB triblock system, a chain with a single PEC block in the center and two hydrophobic tails.
 It takes the following parameters: